-Service revenues consist primarily of maintenance contracts, installation services and training.
-Professional video services revenues resulting from the Pinnacle acquisition were \$3.2 million for the three-month period ended March 31, 2006.
-The remaining increase in Professional Video service revenues was primarily due to increases in maintenance contracts sold on our products.
-Professional services, such as installation services provided in connection with large broadcast news deals, also increased.
+Services revenues consist primarily of maintenance contracts, installation services and training.
+Professional Video services revenues resulting from the Pinnacle acquisition were \$3.1 million and \$6.3 million for the three- and six-month periods ended June 30, 2006, respectively.
+The remaining increases were primarily due to increases in maintenance contracts sold in connection with our products, as well as increased revenue generated from professional services, such as installation services provided in connection with large broadcast news deals.